cmrschwarz/indexland/README.md

 and even used by
 [the Rust Compiler itself](https://github.com/rust-lang/rust/blob/2b285cd5f0877e30ad1d83e04f8cc46254e43391/compiler/rustc_index/src/vec.rs#L40), the pattern solves many borrow checker issues and often increases performance.
-Indexed collections can often reduce allocations and memory usage while increasing data locality.
+Indexed collections can reduce allocations and memory usage while simultaneously increasing data locality.

 Heavy use of this pattern can cause issues though.
 The standard approach is to